bridgetlane/chef-apache-ssl/README.md

 # chef-apache-ssl
-Configuration of Apache with SSL using Chef Solo, Vagrant, Berkshelf
+Configures the default Apache website with SSL using Chef Solo, Vagrant, Berkshelf

 To Run
 ------
 ```berks install```
 ```vagrant up```